Alexs213/cit281-lab9/index.md

 ## Welcome to Lab9

-This week we learned how to create a release workflow on GitHub.
+This week we learned how to create a release workflow on GitHub and how to nagivate through GitHub

 Lab goals and outcomes: